eliascccc/pdf-review-workflow/README.md

-# PDF → Excel Workflow (Email-driven, multi-supplier)
+# pdf-review-workflow
+"you can batch messy real-world PDFs and still trust the output because of review"

 > ⚠️ This is NOT a PDF parser.
 >
-> This project is a **framework for working with PDF parsing in an operations-perspective**.
+> This project is a **framework for working with PDF parsing in an operations perspective**.

 ---